usnistgov/SAMURAI/docs/data/data_readme_2018.rst

 5-15-2018
 ++++++++++++++++
 Another line of sight was taken here the the transmitter both 10 degrees in the azimuth and 5 degrees in elevation at the same time
-Measurements on this day were taken from 26.5 to 40GHz with a step of 10MHz and an IFBW of 10.
+Measurements on this day were taken from 26.5 to 40GHz with a step of 10MHz and an IF bandwidth of 10.

 - :data_root:`2018/05-15-2018/`